-So much for the doldrums of summer.
+So much for the doldrums of summer with regard to job board news.
 You’d think that record heat, drought, and the impending Olympics would result in a boring news slump for the job board world.

 You’d be wrong.